 1. Beneficiaries and bodies implementing financial instruments shall acknowledge support from the Funds, including resources reused in accordance with Article 62, to the operation by:

-(a) providing on the beneficiary's official website, where such site exists, and social media sites, a short description of the operation, proportionate to the level of support, including its aims and results, and highlighting the financial support from the Union;
+(a) providing on the beneficiary's official website, where such a site exists, and social media sites, a short description of the operation, proportionate to the level of support, including its aims and results, and highlighting the financial support from the Union;

 (b) providing a statement highlighting the support from the Funds in a visible manner on documents and communication material relating to the implementation of the operation, intended for the public or for participants;

-(c) displaying durable plaques or billboards clearly visible to the public, presenting the emblem of the Union in accordance with the technical characteristics laid down in Annex IX, as soon as the physical implementation of operations involving physical investment starts or purchased equipment is installed , with regard to the following:
+(c) displaying durable plaques or billboards clearly visible to the public, that present the emblem of the Union in accordance with the technical characteristics laid down in Annex IX, as soon as the physical implementation of operations involving physical investment starts or purchased equipment is installed , in respect of the following:

 (i) operations supported by the ERDF and the Cohesion Fund the total cost of which exceeds EUR 500 000;

-(ii) operations supported by the ESF+, the JTF, the EMFAF, the ISF, the AMIF and the BMVI the total cost of which exceeds EUR 100 000;
+(ii) operations supported by the ESF+, the JTF, the EMFAF, the AMIF, the ISF and the BMVI the total cost of which exceeds EUR 100 000;

-(d) for operations not falling under point (c), displaying at a location clearly visible to the public at least one poster of a minimum size A3 or equivalent electronic display with information about the operation highlighting the support from the Funds; Where the beneficiary is a natural person, the beneficiary shall ensure, to the extent possible, that appropriate information is available, highlighting the support from the funds, at a location visible to the public or through an electronic display;
+(d) for operations not falling under point (c), displaying at a location clearly visible to the public at least one poster of a minimum size A3 or equivalent electronic display with information about the operation highlighting the support from the Funds; where the beneficiary is a natural person, the beneficiary shall ensure, to the extent possible, that appropriate information is available, highlighting the support from the funds, at a location visible to the public or through an electronic display;

-Where an ESF+ beneficiary is a natural person, the obligation in paragraph (d) shall not apply.

-(e) for operations of strategic importance and operations whose total cost exceed EUR 10 000 000 organising a communication event or activity, as appropriate, and involving the Commission and the responsible managing authority in a timely manner.
+(e) for operations of strategic importance and operations the total cost of which exceeds EUR 10 000 000, organising a communication event or activity, as appropriate, and involving the Commission and the responsible managing authority in a timely manner.

-For operations supported under the specific objective set out in Article 4(1) )(xi) of the ESF+ Regulation, the requirement set out in point (d) shall not apply.
+Where an ESF+ beneficiary is a natural person or for operations supported under the specific objective set out in point (xi) of Article 4(1) of the ESF+ Regulation, the requirement set out in point (d) shall not apply.

 By derogation from points (c) and (d) of the first subparagraph, for operations supported by the AMF, the ISF and the BMVI, the document setting out the conditions for support may establish specific requirements for the public display of information on the support from the Funds where this is justified by reasons of security and public order in accordance with Article 69(5).

-2. For small project funds, the beneficiary shall comply with the obligations under Article 35(5) of Regulation (Interreg Regulation)
+2. For small project funds, the beneficiary shall comply with the obligations under Article 35(5) of the Interreg Regulation.

 For financial instruments, the beneficiary shall ensure by means of the contractual terms that final recipients comply with the requirements set out in point (c) of paragraph 1.